jic-dtool/jic-dtool.github.io/index.md

         <p class="">
 	  Our tools
-          work with both traditional file system as well as cloud options such as Amazon S3 and Microsoft Azure giving researchers the ability to chose the storage solution that best suits their needs.
+          work with both traditional file system as well as cloud options, such as Amazon S3 and Microsoft Azure, giving researchers the ability to chose the storage solution that best suits their needs.
         </p>
       </div>